dvingerh/yt-dl-protocol/README.md

-##### 😁 This is a project in progress.
+##### This is a project in progress.
 There WILL be bugs, glitches and other unexpected behavior.
 Considering reporting these if you can.
-Thanks! 😁

 <hr>